giovannabbottino/notebook/_docs/data_structure/hash.md

 }
 ```

 For the pop, we use a loop to verify if the contest of the position is the same as in the Node.
-The hasing function and attempt variable are also used here, to make the search for the Node quicker.
+The hash function and attempt variable are also used here, to make the search for the Node quicker.

 ```c
 void pop(Hash_table * hash_table, Node * node) {